fpgaprince/rtd/docs/source/hdl.rst

 VHDL
 ########################################################################################################
-just some of the basic stuff... references and templates.
+just some of the basic stuff... examples and templates.

-Libraries and use
+libraries and use
 =============================

 .. code-block:: vhdl